-Getting a divorce lawyers in Grand Rapids and Kalamazoo.
-We represent both men and women in alimony cases.?
+Getting a divorce in Michigan?
 You may be eligible for spousal maintenance (alimony) if you are unable to support yourself and your children following divorce.
 Alimony payments continue until the recipient is able to recover financially or remarry.
 However, depending on the health and age of the recipient, alimony could continue until you or your ex-spouse dies.
-To learn if you're eligible for spousal support, call our
+To learn if you’re eligible for spousal support, call our divorce lawyers Grand Rapids Mi and Kalamazoo.
+We represent both men and women in alimony cases.

 Alimony helps reduce the economic advantage one ex-spouse has over the other once the marriage dissolves.
 If you left a great-paying job to raise your children, you most likely lost your career momentum and earning potential.

 Even if you have a college degree, you may have difficulty finding employment if you’ve been out of the workforce for years.
 Spousal support helps you maintain the same lifestyle you enjoyed while being married so you can recover financially.

 AM I OR MY EX-SPOUSE ENTITLED TO ALIMONY?